 All the towers and spires situated in the Meteora area, even the smallest, have a summit book and usually have two names: the local name in Greek and the German name.
 This latter custom originates from the fact that the climb in Meteora had developed thanks to the enormous activities performed by a group of Eastern Germany pioneers, in primis the physicist Dietrich Hasse and the photographer Heinz Lothar Stutte.
 Dietrich Hasse is a famous German climber with a lot of first ascents worldwide.
-The most well-known is Hasse-Brandler in Cima Grande di Lavaredo, Dolomites.
-Affected by a fascinating picture of Meteora, since the Seventies they began to explore this mountain range and climbed all the most important summits, with the exception of the five towers on which it was located a monastery.
-The same climbers realized two climbing guides of the area.
+The most well-known is Hasse-Brandler on Cima Grande di Lavaredo, Dolomites.
+Affected by a fascinating picture of Meteora, since the Seventies they began to explore this mountain range and climbed all the most important summits, with the exception of the five towers home of monasteries.
+The same climbers realized two climbing guide-books of the area.
 Hasse together with other German climbers is responsible for the development of Meteora.
 That's why in all the classic routes the ethics are so strict: poor protection on easy face climbing, minimal or no bolt protection on cracks and chimneys, always ground up first ascents etc.

 Meteora is situated in the Thessaly region of Greece, Northern half of Greece, approximately 25 km NNW from Trikala, and immediately North of Kalambaka and Kastraki, the two main towns in the area, both located very close to the rocks.
 The closest main town is Larissa.
 The distance to Kalambaka is about 360 km from Athens and 237 km. from Thessaloníki.